CI-CMG/pyEcholab/examples/README.md

 * **nmea_example**<br/>
 Module Requirements: Basemap module...

+* **nmea_example**<br/>
+Demonstrates working with the nmea_data class and Cartopy package to plot tracklines on a map.
+Requires installation of [Cartopy package](https://scitools.org.uk/cartopy/docs/v0.15/installing.html#installing) to run.

 * **plot_Sv_echograms_from_raw_file**<br/>
 Demonstrates plotting an echogram of Sv for each channel of a raw EK60 file.